AEmilioDiStefano/ssh-raspberry-pi-beginners-guide/README.md

 ![host-and-port](images/6_raspberry_pi_imager_use_custom_os.png)

-**7.** Click on "CHOOSE STORAGE" and you shoudl see the following screen:
+**7.** Click on "CHOOSE STORAGE" and you should see the following screen:

 ![host-and-port](images/7_raspberry_pi_imager_choose_storage.png)